pyRiemann/pyRiemann-qiskit/doc/index.rst

 pyRiemann-qiskit: Qiskit wrapper for pyRiemann
 =============================================================

 pyRiemann-qiskit is a Qiskit wrapper around pyRiemann.
-It allows to use quantum classification with riemannian geometry.
+It allows to use quantum classification with riemannian geometry. pyRiemann-qiskit provides through Qiskit:
+- a sandbox to experiments quantum computing
+- a way to leverage situations where classical computing failed or terminates in exponential times
+- an abstraction layer on the quantum backend: run your algorithm on either your local or a real quantum machine
+- a way to encode EEG/MEG data into a quantum state
+- a way to measure quantum bit into classical bits

+A typical use case would be to use vectorized covariance matrices in TangentSpace as an input for quantum classifiers.

 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.
 More practical information is on the